Stepping Out (Red Garland album)

-Stepping Out is an album by pianist Red Garland which was recorded in 1979 and released on the Galaxy label in 1981.
+Stepping Out is an album by pianist Red Garland, recorded in 1979 and released on the Galaxy label in 1981.

 Reception

-The AllMusic review by Scott Yanow stated "This particular album has some good playing by Garland in a trio with bassist Ron Carter and drummer Ben Riley; guitarist Kenny Burrell helps out on three of the six numbers. ...
-Garland shows that even this late in his career, he was still a fine player with a musical conception of his own".
+The AllMusic review by Scott Yanow reads: "This particular album has some good playing by Garland in a trio with bassist Ron Carter and drummer Ben Riley; guitarist Kenny Burrell helps out on three of the six numbers. ...
+Garland shows that even this late in his career, he was still a fine player with a musical conception of his own."